Twenmod/Portfoliogame/readme.md

 1. Clone the repository

+2. Make sure you have C++ and cmake installed

 ### Linux

-2. Make sure you have the dependencies installed by running `sudo apt install sfml-dev libjsoncpp-dev gcc`
+3. Make sure you have the dependencies installed by running `sudo apt install sfml-dev libjsoncpp-dev gcc`

 or downloading it from the aur on arch

-3. Build the game by running the "C/C++: g++ build the game" task from vscode or running `g++ -g src/*.cpp -I ./src -o ./out/build/gcc/Spelunker -L /usr/lib -I /usr/include -l sfml-graphics -l sfml-window -l sfml-system -l sfml-audio -l sfml-network -l jsoncpp -std=c++17` from within the source folder
+4. Build the game by running the "C/C++: g++ build the game" task from vscode or running `g++ -g src/*.cpp -I ./src -o ./out/build/gcc/Spelunker -L /usr/lib -I /usr/include -l sfml-graphics -l sfml-window -l sfml-system -l sfml-audio -l sfml-network -l jsoncpp -std=c++17` from within the source folder

 ### Windows

-2. Built the cmake cache using `cmake .` or the popup from within visual studio Note the project files only include the libraries for 64 bit install
+3. Built the cmake cache using `cmake .` or the popup from within visual studio Note the project files only include the libraries for 64 bit systems

 4. Built the project using `cmake --build . --config Release` or the build button (ctrl+b) from within visual studio Note in Visual studio make sure you select the "Spelunker.vcxproj" file and not the ""ALL_BUILD.vcxproj"" file